Last Updated on 6 November, 2022 by Samuelsson

 Bullish Engulfing Pattern

-The bullish engulfing pattern is a 2-candlestick bullish reversal pattern which appears after a price swing low.
+The bullish engulfing pattern is a 2-candlestick bullish reversal pattern that appears after a price swing low.

 Here’s how you can identify a bullish engulfing: